-As we touched on earlier, a lot goes into choosing the right restaurant name.
-It needs to be equal parts eye-catching and unique, while also accurately conveying what a restaurant is all about — mainly what type of food people can expect to be served when they pop in for a visit.
+Good restaurant names need to be equal parts eye-catching and unique, while also accurately conveying what a restaurant is all about — mainly what type of food people can expect to be served when they pop in for a visit.
 It should seem cool without trying too hard, be trendy without hopping on a bandwagon, be easy enough to spell and remember, and (this one’s extra important) not be too similar to any other restaurants or small businesses in your area.
 You don’t want to inadvertently send foot traffic to the competition!

 With all that in mind, here are some tips to get you started on the path to discovering the right restaurant name for your new spot.